 - Remove the dough from the bowl and knead it into a ball on a lightly floured surface.

 - Coat dough ball with a thin layer of olive oil, and place back into a large bowl.

 - Cover the bowl with a dish towel and let it stand for 30 minutes or until the dough doubles in size.

 - Roll and/or stretch your dough into shape.
 This is the fun part where you can toss it in the air like at a pizza parlor – just don’t blame me if it falls on the floor.

 - Place your shaped dough on a pizza stone or sheet pan covered with parchment paper.

 - Add cheese, sauce and any additional toppings.

 - Bake 8-12 minutes at 500 degrees Fahrenheit or until cheese is bubbly and the crust is slightly browned.

-Serve up your scrumptious tomato pie with some old fashioned cultured root beer – classic junk food with a Real food make over!
+Serve up your scrumptious tomato pie with some old fashioned cultured root beer – classic junk food with a Real Food make over!

-Want pizza but don’t eat grains?
+Want a healthy pizza recipe but don’t eat grains?